lukeskywokka/ffl/best_plays/README.md

-# Plays Efficiency
+# Play Efficiency
-Below I have compield the data for:
+Below I have compiled the data for:
 - most efficient run team: ie most yards per carry (ypc)
 - most efficient run type per team
-- all run plays per team <br />
+- all run plays per team <br /> <br />
 Eventually I will get to the passing plays.
+Sorry about the bold, it seems to be a formatting error.
 ---
 ---
 ---